Jianqoq/trading-tool/README.md

 # trading-tool
-This is my first python project built in August 2022
+This is my first python project built in August 2022.
+Code is not efficient since I was new in programming.
+There are a lot of codes need to optimize.
 # Note
 Due to FTX(was second big crypto exchange) collapsed on November 9th 2022.
 This software is no longer usable.
 However, live market chart is still working